quickstrom/quickstrom/docs/source/topics/specification-language.rst

 They change the *modality* of the sub-expression, i.e. in what state of the recorded behavior it is evaluated.

+There are also utility functions built on top of the temporal operators:

+- ``unchanged :: Eq a => a -> Boolean``

+Let's go through the operators and utility functions provided by Quickstrom!

 Always
 ~~~~~~